-Ducks, Beavers turn Civil War rivalry on its ear in the name of medical discovery and advancing scientific impact
+Ducks, Beavers turn rivalry on its ear in the name of medical discovery and advancing scientific impact

 November 26, 2019

-Civil may not be the Oregonian word of choice when describing the intensely competitive rivalry between the University of Oregon and Oregon State University on the gridiron.
+Most Oregonians are aware of the intensely competitive rivalry between the University of Oregon and Oregon State University on the gridiron.

 But the state’s two largest research institutions are redefining the rivalry between the Beavers and the Ducks off the field.
 UO, OSU and Oregon Health & Science University are combining strengths to enhance our statewide reputation and impact in the applied sciences by leveraging state of the art facilities and infrastructure on all three campuses with the legacy of engineering at OSU, the excellence in science, communications and business at the UO and the preeminent clinical research programs at OHSU.